-Studio digital - French.
+Dynamo digital - French.

-Use of Apps such as Duolingo and Memrise to support language acquisition.
+Use of Quizlet to support language acquisition.
 Study of music and cultural topics specific to each language.

 It would be useful to buy a dictionary Spanish/German/French dictionary for study at home.
 The Collins Easy Learning dictionary is recommended.